jawj/zapatos-docs/src/index.md

 Since no columns are then to be updated in case of a conflict, an `ON CONFLICT ...
 DO NOTHING` query is generated instead of an `ON CONFLICT ...
 DO UPDATE ...` query.
 For better self-documenting code, an alias for the empty array is provided for this case: `doNothing`.

 Since nothing is returned by Postgres for any `DO NOTHING` cases, a query with `updateColumns: []` or `updateColumns: db.doNothing` may return fewer rows than were passed in.
 If you pass in an array, you could get back an empty array if all rows conflict with existing rows.
-If you pass in values of a single row, you'll get back `undefined` if a conflict occurs (and the return types will automatically reflect this).
+If you pass in values of a single row, you'll get back `undefined` if a conflict occurs (and the return type will automatically reflect this).

 For example: